phalcon/documentation/docs/db-models.md

 }
 ```

 Additional flexibility is available regarding database connections.
-You can specify a different connection for `read`
-operations and a different one for `write` operations.
-This is particularly useful when you have memory databases that
-can be used for read operations and different, more powerful databases that are used for `write` operations.
+You can specify a different connection for `read` operations and a different one for `write` operations.
+This is particularly useful when you have memory databases that can be used for read operations and different databases that are used for `write` operations.

 You can set two different connections and utilize each database in each model transparently